-- 1. Course work (quartiles 1 & 2)
+- 1. Course work (quartiles 1 and 2)

 - 2. Specialization:

-- 2.1 Case-project (quartile 3)
+- 2.1 Case Project (quartile 3)

-- 2.2 Master-thesis (quartiles 3 & 4)
+- 2.2 Master Thesis (quartiles 3 and 4)

 - 3. Personal Development (quartiles 2 and 3)

-The course work is common to all students; the Case-project and Master-thesis are based on the specialization streams.
+The course work is common to all students, whereas the Case Project and Master Thesis are based on the specialization streams.

 During the course-work period, the core substantive courses are structured around the theme of management of socio-technical change towards sustainable development.
-They provide the (mainly) disciplinary knowledge in the environmental, water and energy management domains.
-Next to these courses, the course on Academic Research Skills is more integrative in nature and the programme also offers Personal Development Electives, within which students can choose subunits of study.
+They provide the disciplinary knowledge in the environmental, water and energy management domains.
+Next to these courses, the Academic Research Skills course is more integrative in nature, and the programme also offers Personal Development Electives, within which students can choose subunits of study.
 In general, there are many interlinks between courses.

-While the course work period is common for all students, in the next two phases, of the Case-projects and the Master-thesis, students choose a specialization:
+While the course work period is common for all students, in the next two phases of the Case Project and the Master Thesis, students choose a specialization:

-1) Environmental Management

-The environmental management specialization teaches students to understand the problems and challenges involved in the greening of industry strategies regarding the environmental and social sustainability, to analyse the management strategies at different scales (firm, supply chain, sector and region) towards a more socially inclusive (stakeholders engagement) and greener industry, to design environmental and socially inclusive management systems that cope with the industrial challenges of delivering sustainable products/services and manage the greening of industry by engaging systematically the relevant stakeholders and by implementing the adequate sustainable management strategy.

-2) Energy Management

-In the energy management specialization students learn to understand the socio-economic, political, and global embedding of energy in society from different conceptual perspectives.
+- 1) Environmental Management: Through this specialization, students understand the problems and challenges involved in the greening of industry strategies regarding the environmental and social sustainability; analyse the management strategies at different scales (firm, supply chain, sector and region) towards a more socially inclusive (stakeholders engagement) and greener industry; design environmental and socially inclusive management systems that cope with the industrial challenges of delivering sustainable products/services; and manage the greening of industry by engaging the relevant stakeholders and by implementing the adequate sustainable management strategy. - 2) Energy Management : In this specialization students learn to understand the socioeconomic, political, and global embedding of energy in society from different conceptual perspectives.
 They discover the problems and challenges involved in the required transitions to sustainable energy systems at different scales (e.g. market, region, community, organization, household).
-Students learn to design adequate sustainable solutions for energy systems and what it takes to govern the transition to sustainable energy supply.

-3) Water Management

-The water management specialization teaches students to understand the problems and challenges involved in reaching out for sustainable water resources, a safe and affordable water supply and climate resilient water-land systems; to analyse the governance of water and climate adaptation ,to assess the potential for improvement in urban and rural contexts, , applying multidisciplinary, multi sectoral and comparative perspectives, with foci upon strategies, plans, measures and instruments reaching from UN-Water / SDG6 to regional and local global south contexts.
+Students learn to design adequate sustainable solutions for energy systems and what it takes to govern the transition to sustainable energy supply. - 3) Water Management: This specialization teaches students to understand the problems and challenges involved in reaching out for sustainable water resources, a safe and affordable water supply and climate resilient water-land systems; to analyse the governance of water and climate adaptation, to assess the potential for improvement in urban and rural contexts, , applying multidisciplinary, multi sectoral and comparative perspectives, with foci upon strategies, plans, measures and instruments reaching from UN-Water / SDG6 to regional and local global south contexts.

-Both in the Case-project and Master-thesis there may be opportunities to substantively make links between different specializations.
+Both in the Case Project and Master Thesis, there may be opportunities to substantively make links between different specializations.

 Content of practical exercises: A characteristic of the instructional approach in the MEEM programme is strong links between theory and practice.
-This calls for active and collaborative learning, and teaching methods that enable such links.
-Thus, in most courses practice-oriented application of concepts is used to teach participants (how) to use them in practice and to reflect on the context in which tools and concepts are or can be used.
-This, in turn, gives rise to classroom discussions, through which participants learn from each other and from the situation and solution strategies used in various countries.
-Active and collaborative learning by students is promoted by including e.g., assignments, workshops/interactive classes, Case-project and the Master-thesis.
-Starting in MEEM23 (2021-2022) elements of Challenge-based learning have been introduced into the programme; to begin with in the Case-projects.
+Such an approach calls for active and collaborative learning, and teaching methods that enable such links.
+Thus, in most courses practice-oriented application of concepts is used so that students learn how to use them in practice and to reflect on the context in which tools and concepts are or can be used.
+This gives rise to classroom discussions, through which students also learn from each other and from the situation and solution strategies used in various countries.
+Active and collaborative learning by students is promoted by including e.g., assignments, workshops, interactive classes, Case Project and the Master Thesis.
+Elements of challenge-based learning are applied in the programme, mainly within the Case Project course.

-Given the fact that MEEM takes a view that connects global with local issues and that invites students from across the world, many programme elements specifically connect to local issues across the world, such as of participants' home situations.
-Of course the programme also uses issues close by, in Fryslân, but only in as much as exemplary to issues elsewhere.
+Since MEEM takes a view that connects global with local challenges and that invites students from across the world, many programme elements specifically connect to local challenges across the world, such as of the students' home situations.
+The programme also addresses challenges close by, in Fryslân, but only in as much as exemplary to challenges elsewhere.